taksaru/Game-Guides/BOTW/10 - Hebra1.md

 * Frost Talus to W over Rospro Pass (15/40)
 * Korok 336: Rock to N
 * Korok 337: Acorn in log to NE towards Talonto Peak
-* Korok 338: Fairylights within ice to NW
+* Korok 338: Fairylights within ice to NE
 * Korok 339: Fairylights within ice to W on upper level
 * Frost Talus to N (16/40)
   * Side Quest: Face the Frost Talus